jrpryer/lore/Ydi-Kaari/Vingettes/The Burning of Dèndronaos.md

 _She may be a liability.
 Too young to understand what was just done.
 And she barely took part in the fight against God.
 I will have to watch her closely._

 My husband, now the ninth High King of Greater Echnica, stood in the center, casting a wide and enveloping silhouette as the flames grew brighter and the bark of Dèndronaos fell in burning chunks from the great tree's limbs.
 His jaw was set tight and I saw a hazy numbness in his eyes, but he held his head high and kept his breathing steady.
 I had worried at first that he would not be able to handle the truth of Her form, but it seemed my concerns were unfounded.
 I threaded my hand into his and felt his grip tighten around mine comfortingly.
-At 322 brightSuhns, he was nearly middle-aged but had grown only sharper thanks in no small part to his recent Crownmaker trials.
+At 322 brightSuhns, he was nearly middle-aged but had grown only sharper in recent Suhns; partaking in his recent Crownmaker trials had played to small part either.

 _Good.
 He_ will _be our anchor.
-And we will need all strength for what is to come._
+And we will need all our strength for what is to come._

 I closed my eyes and looked for the presences again in my mind, willing myself to see the faces of the two remaining figures that stood to my right.

 There was... the Master of Coin, of course, dressed in his elegant courtly robes.
-The glowing Arcane runes of his recent mass teleport were just shrinking from his shoulders as his 250-brightSuhns-aged face wore a thoughtful, almost rueful expression towards the conflagration before us.
+The glowing Arcane runes of our recent mass teleport were just fading from his shoulders as his 250-brightSuhns-aged face wore a thoughtful, almost rueful expression towards the conflagration before us.
 Always divisive and antagonistic, he had surprised me with his bloodlust and speed during the fight with God.
 Perhaps it was his natural greed that ignited such malice in his heart at the time, though now it was masked by his smug confidence once again.
-I noted that, but continued to move my attention to the behemoth at the far end anyway.
+I noted that, but continued on, moving my attention to the behemoth at the far end.

 This man — in his later 400 brightSuhns' I guessed — was a stranger to me, a visiting lord from one of my husband's southernmost holdings.
-He had been the one facing down the greatest number of attacks from Lesser Echnica over the past season, holding the Bramble Pathways almost single-handedly against the last three or so incursions, from what I recalled of the scouting reports.
+From what I recalled of the scouting reports, he had been the one facing down the greatest number of attacks from Lesser Echnica over the past season, holding the Bramble Pathways almost single-handedly against the last three or so incursions.
 Now, he gripped his tall spear and stood like a mountain against the rising heat that, even at this distance, began to touch the air. _Should anything unforeseen happen to my husband... that one may be the wisest alternative to groom for rule in his place._

-I myself, kept my eyes closed, willing my vision inward to take an honest look at who I had just become: finally a queen of Greater Ethnica at 504 brightSuhns, sole spouse of the mightiest Court's High King, the last living disciple of the Myst, mother to two lost children of light, daughter of Air and Shadow... and now, betrayer.
+I myself kept my eyes closed, willing my vision inward to take an honest look at who I had just become: finally a queen of Greater Ethnica at 504 brightSuhns, sole spouse to the High King of the mightiest Court, the last living disciple of the Myst, mother to two lost children of light, daughter of Air and Shadow... and now, betrayer.
 Godkiller.

 _The One True Divine.
 That was what She named me.
 Strange, even at the very end, I could feel her pressing into my emotions.
 She was..._ proud _of me.
 Encouraging.
 Trusting.
 How?_